10 Best Dorm Closet Essentials

 I know this may sound crazy, but honestly, plastic hangers make keeping your closet organized a chore.

-If you ever had to search at the bottom of your closet for clothes you hanged, you know the struggle.
+If you have ever had to search at the bottom of your closet for clothes you hung, you know the struggle.

-Now while, this might be tolerable in a bigger closet, in a small closet it can get overcrowded really quickly.
+Now, while this might be tolerable in a bigger closet, in a small closet, it can get overcrowded quickly.

-Thankfully, the design of these non-slip hangers saves you space and keeps your clothes hanged, so you can easily and quickly find what you’re looking for.
+Thankfully, the design of these non-slip hangers saves you space and keeps your clothes hanging, so you can easily and quickly find what you’re looking for.

-A set of pants hangers save you a lot of space in your closet.
+A set of pants hangers saves you a lot of space in your closet.

 These served me well.
 I got one pack and even shared that pack with a friend of mine since I didn’t have a lot of jeans and pants in my closet.

-So if you have a lot of jeans, pants, and leggings get these pants hangers – they will really help you organize your dorm room closet.
+So if you have a lot of jeans, pants, and leggings, get these pants hangers – they will help you organize your dorm room closet.

-An over-the-door full-length mirror is really nice to have in your dorm room.
+An over-the-door full-length mirror is nice to have in your dorm room.

 I purchased a small one, and it fitted perfectly over my closet door.